What Is SVN?

 A centralized version control system means that the version history is stored in a central server.
-When a developer wants to make changes to certain files, they check out the files from the central repository to their own computer.
-After the developer has made changes, they commit the changes back to the central repository.
-The complete revision history in the repository is not copied to the developer's computer, as it would be in a distributed version control system.
+When a Developer wants to make changes to certain files, they get files from that central repository to their own computer.
+After the developer has made changes, they send the changed files back to the central repository.

 Challenges with SVN

-The most common complaint that developers have towards SVN is its tedious branching model.
+The most common complaint that developers voice about SVN is its tedious branching model.
 Branches allow you to work on multiple versions of your code simultaneously.
 In SVN, branches are created as directories inside the repository and this directory structure is the reason why developers are less than fond of Subversion's branching model.

 Subversion's version 1.6 introduced a concept called tree conflicts.
-Tree conflicts are conflicts are caused by changes in the directory structure, such as renaming or deleting files.
+Tree conflicts are conflicts that are caused by changes in the directory structure, such as renaming or deleting files.
 Since changes in the directory structure are quite common, tree conflicts occur relatively often.
-This obviously adds some complexity to using branches in SVN because SVN doesn’t allow you to commit your changes if there is a tree conflict.
-In comparison, Git's branches are just references to certain commits in history, which is a lot more lightweight approach.
+Since SVN doesn’t allow you to commit your changes when there is a tree conflict, this obviously adds complexity to implementing a branching strategy in SVN.

-Note: Helix Core offers a similarly easy approach to branching called Streams, aka branches with brains.
+Note: Helix Core offers an extremely powerful and far easier approach to branching called Streams, aka “branches with brains.”

-In addition, a centralized version control system requires you to be connected to the central repository in order to commit.
-At this point, it is good to repeat the ancient wisdom of version control: "Commit early, commit often".
-Keeping this wisdom in mind, it seems that using SVN without a connection to the central repository is kind of pointless.
-For example, if you often code during flights, remember that SVN will not allow you to make smaller saves (commits) to the central repository before you have restored the connection.
-In distributed version control systems, no connection is needed for the majority of actions.
-This also makes most of the actions on distributed systems a bit faster.
+SVN requires you to be connected to the central repository in order to commit.
+At this point, it is good to repeat the ancient version control adage: "Commit early, commit often."
+Keeping this wisdom in mind, it seems that using SVN without a connection to the central repository is pointless.
+For example, if you often code offline, during flights for example, remember that SVN doesn’t allow you to commit to the central repository before you restore your connection.